birdandhike.com logo

 Overview

 Most of southern Oregon is sagebrush desert or mountains, but in the middle of the state, there is a broad sagebrush basin surrounded in the far distance by mountains.
 The mountains collect snow in the winter, which melts and flows into the basin during spring and summer.
-The resulting shallow ponds and marshes provide habitat for huge numbers of migrating waterbirds, and the trees and shrubs at Malheur National Wildlife Refuge headquarters attract an amazing variety of migrant landbirds.
+The resulting shallow ponds and marshes provide habitat for huge numbers of migrating waterbirds, and the trees and shrubs at Malheur National Wildlife Refuge attract an amazing variety of migrant landbirds.
 Activity on the refuge is driven by seasonal rhythm of the migrations.
 Spring and fall are the busiest seasons, and winter is quietest.
 The refuge has a small museum with a wonderful collection of stuffed birds and other items of interest from the area.

 Link to Map.